128technology/docs/docs/ts_applications.md

 1. Coordinate a time with the end user reporting a problem to attempt to reproduce the issue.

-2. Prior to testing, enable packet captures on the non-SVR interfaces (typically the LAN) at both the ingress SSR and the egress SSR devices.
+2. Prior to testing, enable session captures on the non-SVR interfaces (typically the LAN) at both the ingress SSR and the egress SSR devices.
 Use filters that are inclusive, but as narrow as possible to keep the signal:noise ratio high.
 :::note
 Typically filtering traffic based on source IP at the ingress SSR and destination IP at the egress SSR is the most useful, since this will sidestep NAT issues.
 :::